 In general, cat experts are not fond of crystal cat litter.
 It is made out of dried silica gel, the same desiccant packed with medications and other products -- in tiny containers or packets that are prominently marked "Do Not Eat."
 Some experts and owners have raised concerns about the safety of crystal litters, with Dr. Karen Becker at Healthy Pets noting that it "can be dangerous if ingested in large amounts or over a long period of time, which happens when cats clean their feet."
 However, there's no solid evidence that any cat has come to harm from crystal cat litters.

-This type of kitty litter is popular with some cat owners for a very understandable reason: A single serving of crystals can last in a litter box for an entire month, thanks to its super-absorbency -- of course, this only applies to cat urine; you still have to scoop out your cat's solid waste every day.)
+This type of kitty litter is popular with some cat owners for a very understandable reason: a single usage of crystal litter can last in a cat litter box for an entire month, thanks to its super-absorbency -- of course, this only applies to cat urine; you still have to scoop out your cat's solid waste every day.
 Because they don't have to be changed as often as clay or biodegradable litters, crystal cat litters come in more manageable bag sizes (as small as 4 pounds), a big plus for cat owners who are unable to do heavy lifting.

 However, as convenient as crystal litters can be for people, cats are likely to see things from a different perspective.
 The tiny, jagged crystalline particles can be very hard on a cat's sensitive paws.
 Even if your cat consents to using a crystal litter, it may not be very happy about it.
 There's also a downside from the human perspective: once a portion of crystal litter has reached its absorbency limit, you'll end up with a pool of urine in the bottom of the cat litter box.